yuanbei/Nars-Wiki/Project-Status.md

 ### Current Situation

-The most recent releases (after version 1.6.0) have implemented the whole Non-Axiomatic Logic (NAL 1-9), as described in [Non-Axiomatic Logic: A Model of Intelligent Reasoning](http://www.worldscientific.com/worldscibooks/10.1142/8665).
+The most recent release (after version 1.6.0, up to the current release, v3.0.0) have implemented the whole Non-Axiomatic Logic (NAL 1-9), as described in [Non-Axiomatic Logic: A Model of Intelligent Reasoning](http://www.worldscientific.com/worldscibooks/10.1142/8665).

-Another major release is OpenNARS 1.5.7, a stable implementation of NAL 1-6, with a simpler user interface.

 ***
 ### Future Tasks